SIGN UP TO OUR NEWS!

 Day 1: Thonon-les-Bains to Les Gets

-The gentle and forested 26km climb of Col de Jambaz (1028m) is the ideal introduction to cycling in the Haute-Savoie.
+The gentle and forested 26km climb of the Col de Jambaz (1028m) is the ideal introduction to cycling in the Haute-Savoie.
 From the col, you join a quiet alpine road that undulates through meadows and well-kept villages to the base of the Col de la Ramaz (1619m).
 This climb is no stranger to the Tour de France and is most famous for the steep middle section hewn out of a sheer cliff.
-After the ski station of Sommand, the gradients become kinder, and it opens out into high pastures with extensive alpine views.
-The descent is worth the effort, and all there is left to do is ride up to our lovely hotel (with spa facilities) in the centre of Les Gets (1164m), where we spend two nights.
+After the ski station of Sommand, the gradients become kinder, and the road opens out into high pastures with extensive alpine views.
+The descent is glorious!
+All that remains to be done is riding up to our lovely hotel (with spa facilities) in the centre of Les Gets (1164m), where we spend two nights.

-Today’s Classic route is slightly tougher than others on this holiday, but it can be made easier by catching a lift up the steeper section of the Ramaz.
+Today’s Classic route is slightly tougher than others on this holiday, but it can be made easier by catching a lift in the van up the steeper section of the Ramaz.

-There are a couple of optional extras early in the ride that take in the Col des Moises (1135m), Col de Cou (1116m) and the Col du Feu (1117m).
+There are a couple of optional extras early in the ride that take in the Col des Moises (1135m), Col de Cou (1116m) and the Col du Feu (1117m), for those wanting some extra kms and metres of climbing.

 Classic route: 62km with 1690m ascent [ride profile]